The August 2020 Reston Museum Cardboard Challenge

 Participants should email images or a video of their cardboard creation to email@example.com or tag @restonmuseum on twitter, facebook, or instagram.

-Register below for a chance to have your creation exhibited inside the Reston Museum during October 2020 and a chance to receive a one-of-a-kind trophy from NovaLabs.
+Register below for a chance to have your creation exhibited inside the Reston Museum during October 2020, museum membership, and a chance to receive a one-of-a-kind trophy from NovaLabs.
 Registration is not required to participate in the challenge but only those who register will be considered for the exhibit and award.
 Suggested donation is $25.
 Those selected will be notified in September 2020.

 View the guidelines.